fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 pipeline (don't worry about it) being really good at guessing these very uniform workloads, but most importantly, the caches doing a lot of the heavy lifting for us.
 Once the caches run out of space we begin to see a gap between the two ways of doing it.
 This might be more pronounced on the GPU.
-In most cases you should probably start with making the simplest and easy comprehendible code and try out (AND MEASURE!!!!) potential optimizations before spending your time going down rabbit holes.
+In most cases you should probably start with making the simplest and easy comprehendable code and try out (AND MEASURE!!!!) potential optimizations before spending your time going down rabbit holes.
 This is will be a bit of a theme in the next few sections.
-Not much of a difference in anything until the caches begin running out of space.
+There won't be much of a difference between techniques until the caches begin running out of space.
 At least if you aren't coding something really terrible, like randomized access.

 ### Permuted Arrays